alephium/www/src/content/blog/2022-01-04_Alephium---Q1-Project-Update-50f4a7b354b0/index.md

 description: 'Alephium mainnet is live and fully functional since November 8th, 2021.
 We are now focused on building and enriching tooling for wallets…'
 ---

-Alephium mainnet is live and fully functional since November 8th, 2021.
-We are now focused on building and enriching tooling for wallets…

----

 ### Alephium — Q1 Project Update

 <figure id="020d" class="graf graf--figure graf-after--h3">